PatrickStankard/homebridge-fujitsu-airstage/README.md

 The fan speed of this accessory represents the position of the vertical slats.
 If the accessory is off, the vertical slats will oscillate.

+### "Auto Fan Speed" Switch

+This accessory allows you to control the "Auto Fan Speed" setting (on/off) of your device.

 ### "Dry Mode" Switch